 Source: For Virginians: Government Matters, Virginia Constitution of 1830

 That restriction has been retained and expanded in all subsequent constitutions.
 In 1851, conviction for bribery was added as a disqualifying act.
-Specific reference to felony convictions was added starting in 1869.2
+Specific reference to felony convictions was added starting in 1869.
+County officials were directed to create and maintain registers of all people convicted in local courts, which documented who had lost the right to vote.2

 since 1830, the Constitution of Virginia has declared that people convicted of a felony lose the right to vote